 - Tony Cooke, Katie Douglas, Ed Weeks, Hannah Mackay, Mark Oswin, James Griffiths, Caimh McDonnell, George Sawyer and more

 - David Sant and Dez McCarthy

-- Caroline Clark, John Pocock, Bridget Banton, Sander Schwartz, Alyssa Cooper Sapire, Camilla Lewis, Jon Rolph, John Comerford, Damian Kavanagh and Rob Hyde
+- Caroline Clark, John Pocock, Bridget Banton, Sander Schwartz, Alyssa Cooper Sapire, Camilla Lewis, Jon Rolph, John Comerford and more

 A revolting new comedy for CBBC about 13-year-old Stanley Brown, who shares his insatiable curiosity about the revolting world around him with a chaotic time-traveller, Archie, and his best friends Mike and Jess.
 Stanley is always in trouble but each week he finds a new and exciting way to come out on top, delighting in the mess and mayhem the world throws at him.